awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 You can disable both internet access and root access to notebook instances to help make them more secure\.
 For information about controlling root access to a notebook instance, see [Control root access to a SageMaker notebook instance](nbi-root-access.md)\. for information about disabling internet access for a notebook instance, see [Connect a Notebook Instance in a VPC to External Resources](appendix-notebook-and-internet-access.md)\.

-The following policy requires an IAM user to disable network access when creating instance, and disable root access when creating or updating a notebook instance\.
+The following policy requires a user to disable network access when creating instance, and disable root access when creating or updating a notebook instance\.

 ```
 {